ku1ik/rainbow/README.markdown

 * `hide`
 * `italic` (not well supported by terminal emulators).

-All of the methods return wrapped string so you can chain method calls as in the above example.
+All of the methods return `self` (the presenter object) so you can chain method calls as in the example above.

 ### String mixin

-If you prefer not to wrap every string you want to colorize with `Rainbow()` you can include all the rainbow methods in a String class directly by requiring `rainbow/ext/string`:
+If you don't like wrapping every string you want to colorize with `Rainbow()` you can include all the rainbow presenter methods directly in a String class by requiring `rainbow/ext/string`:

 ```ruby
 require 'rainbow/ext/string'